top of page

 Search

-Whole food or food-based are some of the supplement industry's most widely used marketing terms.
+Whole food, food-based, and plant-based are some of the supplement industry's most widely used marketing terms.
 But what do these terms mean, and how can you tell if something is a whole-food supplement?

 Whole Food supplements